DelleonMcglone/TestnetMantua/README.md

-# Mantua Protocol
+# Mantua AI

 **AI-Native OS for DeFi — Built for the Industry, Not a Single Chain**

-Mantua Protocol is an **AI-powered programmable liquidity layer** designed for the entire DeFi ecosystem.
+Mantua AI is an **AI-powered programmable liquidity layer** designed for the entire DeFi ecosystem.
 We combine **LLM-driven natural language interfaces** with **programmable liquidity hooks** and **autonomous DeFi agents**, enabling a new category we call **DeFiAI**: liquidity, trading, and portfolio management that’s conversational, adaptive, and intelligent.

 ---